nealey/homepage/content/blog/2022-10-09-CLRG-Scoring/index.md

 ### 1st place is super important

-1st place is weighted so heavily that it's almost impossible to overcome without your own 1st.
+1st place is weighted so heavily that one judge could move a 5th place dancer into 2nd.

-Take for example this scenario, in which Adjudicator 1 has promised to give 1st place to Alice:

 <table class="scorecard">
     <thead>